Ecuatorial (Varèse)

-Ecuatorial is a secular cantata for bass or male chorus and ensemble by French composer Edgard Varèse.
+Ecuatorial is a secular cantata for bass or male chorus and large ensemble by the French–American composer Edgard Varèse.
 Finished in 1934, it was revised in 1961.

 Background

 Ecuatorial was born out of Varèse's fascination with electronic instruments.
-After the French premiere of Amériques in 1929, where the composer replaced the siren with an ondes Martenot, he decided to move electronic instruments to the foreground in upcoming compositions.
-Written between 1932 and 1934, it marked Varèse's first composition to feature both acoustic and electronic instruments.
-The title comes from the area of land where pre-Columbian art flourished, which he became more and more fascinated from the 20s onwards.
-It was dedicated to Louise Varèse, his wife, and premiered on April 15, 1934, in New York's Town Hall.
+After the French premiere of Amériques in 1929, where the composer replaced the siren with an ondes Martenot, he decided to move electronic instruments to the foreground.
+Written between 1932 and 1934, Ecuatorial was Varèse's first composition to feature both acoustic and electronic instruments.
+The title comes from the area of land where pre-Columbian art flourished.
+It was dedicated to Louise Varèse, his wife, and premiered on April 15, 1934, at New York's Town Hall.
 The premiere was given by bass Chase Baromeo and conductor Nicolas Slonimsky.
 The concert was sponsored by the Pan American Association of Composers, an association founded by Varèse himself that was largely funded by Charles Ives and premiered many works by Varèse.
 In 1961, Edgard Varèse revised the composition, making several modifications to the scoring to facilitate its publication.
-The revised version was published by Colfranc Music Publishing in 1961 and, later, by Casa Ricordi.
+The revised version was published by Colfranc Music Publishing in 1961 and later by Casa Ricordi.